taqyss/EcoSynergy/README.md

 ---

 ### **2. Branching and Workflow**
 We follow a **feature branch workflow** to keep development organized and prevent conflicts.
-Each team member works on their assigned branch.
+Each team member works on their assigned branch, according to their activities.

 #### **Steps:**
 1. Create a new branch for your assigned activity: